ubikorp/lacking.org/details/_posts/2018-06-03-post-animal-when-i-think-of-you-in-a-castle.md

 ---
-title: Post Animal
+title: Post Animal - When I Think Of You In A Castle
 subtitle: When I Think Of You In A Castle &bull; Polyvinyl
 author: jclacking
-slug: post-animal-when-i-think-of-you-in-a-castle
 image:
   src: details/2018/post_animal.jpg
+index: When I Think Of You In A Castle, Post Animal
+keywords: Thee Oh Sees, Artichoke, King Gizzard and the Lizard Wizard, Polyvinyl
 ---
 _released on 2018-04-20_